naturalinteraction/basil/README.md

 - [x] Print source code version when TAB is pressed
 - [x] Print date and time the process started (plus uptime) when TAB is pressed
 - [ ] Add all camera properties to EXIF
-- [ ] Determine best resolution for both camera versions (done for latest model)
+- [ ] Determine best resolution for both camera versions (done for latest model: 2592x1952)
 - [ ] Manage network failures (upload queue)
 - [ ] Upload image to S3
 - [ ] ~~Decide whether to use same resolution for both models~~